 In the season three finale of How I Met Your Mother Barney is in a meeting with a bunch of Japanese men when Lily calls him to tell him that Ted has been in a car accident.
 He gets up, tells them in Japanese that his best friend needs him and he has to go, and hurries out the door.
 One of the men then turns to the others and asks, in English, "What did he say?"
 That line was ad-libbed during rehearsals by one of the extras in the scene, however it was given to one of the others to say in the actual episode.

 In "The Final Page", the tears in Ted and Robin's eyes when Ted tells Robin to go after Barney weren't in the script.
 The scene was so emotional that Josh Radnor and Cobie Smulders couldn't help themselves.

-Battlestar Galactica (the 2000's series) had a lot of this too... a fair amount of it probably stemmed from Edward James Olmos' method acting.
-The most famous Throw It In was probably the scene when in a fit of rage over losing someone, Olmos-as-Adama destroyed a model ship that his charachter had been building.
+Battlestar Galactica (2003) had a lot of this too... a fair amount of it probably stemmed from Edward James Olmos' Method Acting.
+The most famous Throw It In! was probably the scene when in a fit of rage over losing someone, Olmos-as-Adama destroyed a model ship that his character had been building.
 Olmos thought that the model was just a prop, and smashed it in a single infuriated take that made it into the show.
 Little did he know the model was actually on loan from a maritime museum, and had a value of around $100,000.
 Fortunately, it was insured.